-The proposal to ratify the Audit Committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2016 will be approved if the number of votes cast in favor of the proposal exceeds the number of votes cast against approval of the proposal.
+The proposal to ratify the Audit Committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2017 will be approved if the number of votes cast in favor of the proposal exceeds the number of votes cast against approval of the proposal.
 Abstentions and broker non-votes will have no effect on the outcome of the vote on this proposal.

 The proposal to approve, in a non-binding vote, the named executive officer compensation will be approved if the number of votes cast in favor of the proposal exceeds the number of votes cast against the proposal.
-Abstentions and broker non-votes will have no effect on the outcome of the vote on this proposal.
+The proposal to approve, in a non-binding vote, the frequency of future non-binding votes on the named executive officer compensation will be approved if the number of votes cast in favor of a certain voting period (annually, every two years or every three years) exceeds the number of votes cast for the other voting periods.
+Abstentions and broker non-votes will have no effect on the outcome of the vote on either of these proposals.